What is FMEA?

 For practical purposes it is a risk analysis and defect reduction technique that takes into account three things; the severity

-of the defect for the end user, the occurence
+of the defect for the end user, the occurrence

 of the potential root cause and our effective detection